ThreeSixtyGiving/standard/documentation/individuals/data-preparation-templates.md

 For further information see our guidance on [publishing data openly](../guidance/publish-data-openly/).

+Once your 360Giving data file is published, the final step is to let us know so the link to the file can be added to the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry</a>.

+For further information see our guidance on [submitting your file to the Registry](../guidance/publish-data-openly/#submit-your-file-to-the-data-registry).

 Once you have already published 360Giving for the first time, you can use the template and follow the same steps to format your next batch of grants, but this time opting to either copy the new grants into the existing file with your 360Giving data or setting up a new file.

 For further information see our guidance on [making updates to your 360Giving data](../guidance/making-updates/).

-When your data is published contact 360Giving Helpdesk so the file can be linked from the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry</a>.
+### What's next?
+Click next to view the Technical information about the Standard.